Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 MK-677 (Ibutamoren) is an oral growth hormone secretagogue.
 Clinical trials showed it increases collagen type I markers by 23% and collagen type III markers by 28% within two weeks (Svensson 1998).
 It elevates GH by 1.8-fold and IGF-1 by ~50%, sustained over two years (Nass 2008).
 Because the GH/IGF-1 pathway drives dermal fibroblast collagen synthesis, this mechanism suggests skin quality benefits.
 However, no trial has directly measured skin appearance endpoints with MK-677.
 It is not FDA-approved.

 Ozempic face is the facial volume loss and sagging that occurs with rapid weight loss on GLP-1 medications.
 STEP 1 data shows 39% of weight lost on semaglutide comes from lean mass, including facial fat pads.
-Evidence-based mitigation strategies: resistance training (preserved 88% of lean mass in a 2024 study), protein intake of 1.2–1.6 g/kg/day, gradual dose titration, and choosing compounds with better lean-mass ratios (tirzepatide showed 28% lean loss vs semaglutide’s 39% in head-to-head trial data).
+In research, lean-mass loss is smaller when GLP-1 use is paired with resistance training (which preserved 88% of lean mass in a 2024 study), higher protein intake, and compounds with better lean-mass ratios (tirzepatide showed 28% lean loss vs semaglutide’s 39% in head-to-head trial data).

 Is there real science behind looksmaxxing?